 Pulmonary System: Acute or chronic interstitial pneumonitis, often associated with blood eosinophilia, may occur and deaths have been reported (see section 4.4).
 Acute pulmonary oedema has also been reported after oral and intrathecal use.
 Pulmonary fibrosis is rare.
 A syndrome consisting of pleuritic pain and pleural thickening has been reported following high doses.
-Frequency Not Known: Pulmonary alveolar haemorrhage\.
+Frequency Not Known: Pulmonary alveolar haemorrhage.

-\(has been reported for methotrexate used in rheumatologic and related indications)
+(has been reported for methotrexate used in rheumatologic and related indications).

-Central Nervous System: Headaches, drowsiness, blurred vision, aphasia, cognitive disorder, hemiparesis and convulsions have occurred possibly related to haemorrhage or to complications from intraarterial catheterization.
+Nervous System Disorder: Headaches, drowsiness, blurred vision, aphasia, cognitive disorder, hemiparesis and convulsions have occurred possibly related to haemorrhage or to complications from intraarterial catheterization.
+Convulsion, paresis, Guillain-Barre syndrome and increased cerebrospinal fluid pressure have followed intrathecal administration.